Our Troopers

 With the limbers on shot-riven ways.

-So here's to dumb heroes of Britain
+So here's to silent heroes of Britain

 Who serve her as nobly and true